Analysis | Like the drummer for Spinal Tap, the No. 3 in GOP leadership does not usually last long

 Jeffries became caucus chairman only after then-Rep. Joseph Crowley (N.Y.) lost his 2018 primary as he had been attempting to use that post to build his national brand in a not-very-subtle attempt to succeed Pelosi.

-After a disappointing 1998 midterm election, Boehner got bounced out as GOP conference chairman as more senior Republicans fed him to a rank-and-file hungry for more change.
+After a disappointing 1998 midterm election, Boehner got bounced out as GOP conference chairman as more senior Republicans fed him to a rank and file hungry for more change.

 He went on to become a committee chairman, then back into leadership in 2006 and took over as the top Republican the next year, serving as House speaker from 2011 to 2015.